 A few days prior to a work share, one of the work share coordinators will send out an email notifying you of the upcoming work share.
 You can just show up at the time mentioned in the email, or check our Calendar for dates and tasks allocated for those dates.

-SSCG is a 100% volunteer managed garden - nobody is paid for labors contributed to the well-being of the group.
+SSCG is a 100% volunteer managed garden - community hours contribute to the well-being of the group.